elsampsa/cutefront/docs/_build/html/_sources/intro.rst.txt

 *Qt and Qt logo are registered trademarks of the Qt company*

-I have nothing to do with the Qt company - and this project is called *Cute*Front
+I have nothing to do with the Qt company - and this project is called CuteFront